drdaemos/xc5-docs/en/migration_guides/migrating-modules-to-X-Cart-53.md

 layout: article_with_sidebar
 updated_at: '2016-07-28 18:33 +0400'
 identifier: ref_u8kJ3imU
-title: Migrating modules to X-Cart 5.3
+title: Updating modules from 5.2 to 5.3 branch
 order: 100
-published: false
+published: true
 ---
 This is a guide that will help you to adopt your module to X-Cart 5.3 version.
 Please be sure to apply those changes only on dev copy of your store.